koraytugay/koraytugay.github.io/content/java/threads-in-java.md

 ## Thread Problems and Synchronisation
 ### Race Condition
-- A thread using (or _racing in in to_) a resource while another thread is doing an operation that is supposed to be atomic
+ A race condition can be summarised as a thread using (or _racing in to_) a resource while another thread is doing an operation on the very same resource that is supposed to be atomic.

-#### Race Condition Example
+__Example__

 The following example in my case prints `0` for the most of the time, but not every time.
 The value seen in the console will be `-10` from time to time.

 ```java